jdbennett94/project-alyssa-josh/README.md

 Testing Specification Doc: https://docs.google.com/document/d/1sGmcwcQPlwAZxTIQhg5IIgr6aG_ARqPyzFMb-GpL9KU/edit?usp=sharing

-**Project Key Points**
+# Project Key Point
-Overview of the Project -- The purpose of this project is to redesign and perform an overhaul of the Baltimore Underground Science Space website (bugssonline.org)
+## Overview of the Project
+The purpose of this project is to redesign and perform an overhaul of the Baltimore Underground Science Space website (bugssonline.org)

-**Implemented Features --**
+## Implemented Features
 - New color scheme
 - Updated navigation schema
 - Updated PayPal functionality and layout